PistonDevelopers/blog.piston.rs/_posts/2016-10-25-solving-economic-inequality-in-mmos.md

 It is the lack of money under the soft limit that charges the inflation.
 Those at the bottom charges the rewards for those above, so it is the BOTTOM who carries the economy.

-It is strangely intuitive, because common sense in the real world says that workers DO THE WORK.
+This is strangely intuitive, because common sense in the real world says that workers DO THE WORK.
 Yet, now there is an algorithm that supports this argument!
 (I think that's cool!)

 ### Incentivize people to work